mongodb/docs/source/includes/warning-splitting-chunks.rst

 .. warning::

-   Be careful when splitting chunks.
-When you shard a collection that has existing data, MongoDB automatically creates chunks to evenly spread the collection.
-Performing additional splits requires knowledge of the resulting chunk sizes by numbers of documents and by size.
-You do not want splits that cause some chunks to be much larger than others.
-This leads to balancing based on count of chunks, not on their size, which may cause extreme load/data-distribution problems.
+   Be careful when splitting data in a sharded collection to create new chunks.
+When you shard a collection that has existing data, MongoDB automatically creates chunks to evenly distribute the collection.
+To effectively split data in a sharded you must consider the number of documents in a chunk and the average document size to create a uniform chunk size.
+When chunks have irregular sizes, shards may have an equal number of chunks but have very different data sizes.
+Avoid creating splits that lead to a collection with differently sized chunks.